-With a deep respect for organizational values and culture and commitment to social justice, I provide relationship-based training, facilitation, and support for people working together to put missions into action.
-I help organizations as they grow, make decisions, share their expertise, and change our communities and the world.
+With a deep respect for organizational values and culture and active commitment to social and racial justice, I provide relationship-based training, facilitation, and support for people working to put missions into action.
+I help organizations and individuals as they grow, make decisions, share their expertise, and change our communities and the world.

-For ten years, I served as the Executive Director of Write Around Portland, an organization providing free, community-based writing workshops in hospitals, schools, prisons, social service agencies, and shelters.
+Prior to starting my consulting work, I served for ten years as the Executive Director of Write Around Portland, an organization providing community-based writing workshops in hospitals, schools, prisons, social service agencies, and shelters.
 I led strategic planning to expand and strengthen programs and grow audiences to meet demand; developed and refined the workshop curriculum; trained and supported more than 250 volunteer workshop facilitators; and enlisted the support of hundreds of donors and volunteers annually.

 During my tenure, I developed and engaged a dedicated board and staff and solidified and diversified funding, achieving best practices in nonprofit finance and sustainability.

-Prior to Write Around Portland, I worked in Missouri and Oregon in progressive electoral and legislative politics at the local, state, and federal levels; in issue advocacy and coalition building; and in the labor movement.
-I was an organizer, program director, and political and communications director.
+In Missouri and Oregon, I have worked in progressive electoral and legislative politics at the local, state, and federal levels; in issue advocacy and coalition building; and in the labor movement.
+My roles included Political and Communications Director, Program Director, and Organizer.

 I hold a degree in African-American Studies with a minor in Art History from Washington University in St. Louis.
-A Midwesterner by birth and at heart, I write, run, read, and live in Portland, Oregon, USA.
+A Midwesterner by birth and at heart, I write, run, read, and cheer on the Trailblazers in Portland, Oregon, USA.

 🏳️🌈 You can refer to me as Robyn or she/her.